 So-called mixed music, where instrumental and electroacoustic composition learn to share the spotlight, represents a major aspect of Daoust’s œuvre.
 Valse (1981), for instrumental ensemble and fixed medium, is the starting point of a unique writing process where “nature” and “culture” cohabit through discourses that run parallel to each other instead of fusing with one another.
 Chorals ornés (2007-08, 09) follows in the footsteps of this parallel-based approach.
 Daoust’s œuvre has also been marked by a long-standing collaboration with Mimes Omnibus and its director Jean Asselin.

-Considering that it is imperative to invest in young people, Yves Daoust has devoted since 2013 most of his activity to the articulation of a new approach to teaching music in schools, based on creativity.
-Inspired by through the Gmébogosse, a kind of portable mini-studio invented and developed by the GMEB in the 1970s, he and a team of collaborators have developed the Fonofone, an intuitive and fun digital application for music creation, adaptable to all school levels.
+Considering that it is imperative to invest in young people, Yves Daoust has devoted since 2013 most of his energy to the articulation of a new, creativity-based approach to teaching music in schools.
+Inspired by the Gmébogosse, a kind of portable mini-studio invented and developed by the GMEB in the 1970s, he and a team of collaborators have developed the Fonofone, an intuitive and fun digital application for music creation, adaptable to all school levels.

 In 2009, Yves Daoust received a lifetime achievement award: the Prix Serge-Garant from the Fondation Émile-Nelligan.